Need water service repair in the Marietta area? Call us today at .

 For quick response and fast installation, Pell Plumbing stocks every truck with a 50-gallon Rheem gas water heater, the most common size in Cobb County.
 If you require a different size or want to upgrade, our warehouse stocks all types and sizes of heaters; standard tank type, power vent heaters and tankless water heaters are available immediately.

-We choose Rheem water heaters for several reasons:
+We choose Bradford White water heaters for several reasons:

 - Customer support is excellent.

-Because not everyone prefers Rheem water heater, Pell Plumbing installs and repairs all makes and models, including:
+Because not everyone prefers Bradford White water heaters, Pell Plumbing installs and repairs all makes and models, including:

 - AO Smith